RIVERMIST POOLS & SPAS FAQ'S SECTION

 13I have an electrical transformer in my back yard with power lines running through my yard to my electric meter.
 Is it still possible to build a pool?

 Yes.
 We will have a utility line locate performed to pinpoint the exact location of the power line.
 It may be possible to design and position your pool without interfering with the power line.
 If not, the power line will need to be moved prior to digging the pool.
 Cost for relocating a power line largely depends on the length of the run.
 Our experience is that moving a power line will range in cost from $1,200 - $2,000+.
 We will assist you in obtaining the bid price from Oncor (or your electric provider).
+NOTE: If you have an electrical transformer in your backyard, it is advisable to let us know that when you contact us to arrange the site visit.
+This way, we can have a line locate done prior to the site visit.
+This will allow us to provide you with more accurate information as it pertains to pool location and design.

 14I have trees that may be in area where the pool is to be constructed.
 How close can trees be to the pool?
 If needed, can the trees be removed?

 From a structural standpoint, trees can remain close in proximity to the pool (probably want a minimum distance of 5' depending on type of tree).
 Yes, we will remove and haul off trees for a fee.
 You can likely save money if you can manage to cut down and remove the tree and allow our excavator to remove the stump.
 If you choose to remove tree yourself, please ensure the tree is removed prior to the dig date.
+Two main considerations for trees close in proximity to the pool area are shade and droppings.
+Unless you plan to have a heated pool, it is desirable for the pool to have direct sunlight several hours each day.
+Otherwise, pool water may be uncomfortably cool for much of your swim season.
+We would also strongly encourage either a pool cover or in-floor cleaning system.
+Trees close in proximity can add significant amount of maintenance effort and time.

 15I have a sprinkler system in my yard, do you repair all damages that may be caused during the pool construction?